 The grade represents an instructor's evaluation of a student's performance in a given course.
 This grade is not changed unless evidence exists of a clerical or computational error or of student cheating.
-A student who believes that an error has occurred should request a grade re-evaluation by completing an official Appeal of Grade form.
+A student who believes that an error has occurred should request a grade re-evaluation by completing an official Appeal of Grade form available on my.htu.edu together with evidence of his/her claim.
 A request for a grade re-evaluation must be submitted within the calendar year of the date on which the grade was officially issued.
 A student desiring to improve a course grade for reasons other than those listed above must officially re-register for and re-take the course.